 Sunflower oil is low in saturated fat and high in vitamin E. Many food manufacturers are recognizing the health benefits of sunflower oil and are using it as the preferred oil in such snack foods as potato chips.
 It can be used at home to fry, cook, and as the oil in salad dressings.

 There are different varieties of olive oil: extra virgin, virgin, extra light, and refined.
 Extra virgin olive oil is the most common of those used.
 There are many uses for all varieties, such as stir-frying, cooking, sauteing and as an ingredient in recipes.
 Olive oil is also frequently used in salad oils.
 It is the healthiest of all the oils as it is high in monounsaturated fat which has been shown to help reduce the risk of heart disease.
 Many people use it daily in their meals, drizzling it over a wide variety of foods.
 As a cooking oil, it tends to have a lower smoke point and should be used when frying at low or medium high temperatures.

 Peanut oil is a great oil to use when frying in very high temperatures.
 For that reason, it is a common oil during the Thanksgiving holiday as many people use it in their turkey fryers.
-But it's also great for any kind of frying, such as for fried chicken or French fried potatoes.
+But it's also great for frying anything, such as fried chicken or French fried potatoes.

 In addition to health and temperature variations, consider if the flavor of the oil will suit your recipe.
 Most oils such as vegetable, canola, etc. are relatively flavorless and will not impact the taste of your food.
 Olive oil, however, has a much more pronounced taste, especially the virgin and extra virgin varieties.
 If you like the olive flavor and you're cooking a savory recipe, go ahead and use it.
 But when cooking or frying sweet treats such as doughnuts, it's probably best to choose an oil with a more subtle flavor.